Houseplants and fresh greenery are key to my neutral decorating style … but first came my love of flowers.

-If you want to learn how to arrange flowers for your home and to give as gifts (who doesn’t love a sweet bouquet from a friend?!), if you need help figuring out the best tricks, tools and techniques for caring and prolonging the vase life of cut flowers, and if you’d like to figure out how to make those grocery store mixed bouquets look fabulous, I’ve created a class just for you.
+If you want to learn how to arrange flowers for your home and to give as gifts (who doesn’t love a sweet bouquet from a friend?!), if you need help figuring out the best tricks, tools and techniques for caring and prolonging the vase life of cut flowers, and if you’d like to figure out how to make those grocery store mixed bouquets look fabulous, you’ll love Simplified Flowers.

 The class takes place online where you can go at your own pace, moving from lesson to lesson as quickly or slowly as needed.
 You will have unlimited access to the class and can always refer back to it as needed.